 Dress comfortably so that your movement is not restricted, but try not to wear clothing that is too loose fitting.
 It is important that the instructor be able to observe your body as you move.
 You will not need your shoes upon arrival, pilates exercises are done barefoot, or you can wear special toe socks, if you prefer.

 It depends on the results you want to achieve and how quickly you would like to achieve them.
-The more often you work out, the quicker you see and feel improvement.
-Joe recommended clients do pilates 4 times a week.
+Joe recommended clients do Pilates 4 times a week.
 We are aware that for most people this can be challenging, so we will work with you to identify the ideal number of classes per week that will help you achieve your health goals.
-Most of our clients do Pilates 2-3 per week.
-Once a week is beneficial, but results will be slower, unless you are also practicing at home.
+Most of our clients Pilates 2-3 per week.
+Once a week is beneficial, but results will be slower unless you are also practicing at home.
+We recommend that clients practice pilates 4 times a week.

 In most cases, yes.
 However, back pain can have numerous causes, some of them very serious and any exercise could worsen pain.
 We require you to let your teacher know what is going on with your body.
 Serious back pain issues is often best handled in private sessions, at least initially.